kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * Typo in line 22 of game.html - missing space button between attributes - space added
 * incorrect structure of embedded file from giphy - "Error: The frameborder attribute on the iframe element is obsolete" - removed
 * Poor score from lighthouse performance 89% due to external source of video (giphy), replacing video to own created using [Canva](https://www.canva.com/)
+* Dot notation not used in form checker - fixed
+* Unchecked runtime.lastError: The message port closed before a response was received - error caused by Norton browser extention

 [Back to Table Of Content](#tableOfContents)